 The choice of the most appropriate strategy for controlling damage-causing agents, from an environmental point of view is determined based on the relative position of the population’s characteristic density causing the damage, and its corresponding Economic Threshold Damage (UED).

 The strategy may, therefore, consist of introducing modifications to the insect, on the culture, or both.
-The most common strategies for controlling pests which are safe for kids and pets consist of the following:
+The most common strategies for pest control San Juan Island WA which are safe for kids and pets consist of the following:

 - Conservation Strategy

 It is used for those phytophagous species whose population density never exceeds the UED.
 It consists of the application of biological control measures and cultural methods.
 This case usually occurs with phytophages that cause indirect damage; that is, they do not directly attack the harvesting organ.

 To make this decision, it is necessary to carry out a rigorous sampling program that confirms that a satisfactory regulation of the population density of the phytophagous occurs as a result of natural mortality factors, which confirms that the most appropriate thing is not to take measures.

 - Strategy To Reduce Crop Susceptibility To Physical Damage

 It is used for those phytophagous species whose population densities remain above the UED or very commonly exceed it.
 In this strategy, the mean density (MD) of the characteristic population of the phytophagous is not modified.

 It is an effective and desirable strategy to conserve the environment.
 For its application, it is necessary to introduce changes in the host plant, but not in the phytophagous: use of tolerant or resistant varieties, improvement of plant vigor, changes in the date of sowing or planting, transgenic varieties, etc.